-- No More than 5 pages - Use the Candidate Statement to: - Characterize your work - Reflect on what you do and how you do it - Connect with all aspects of the dossier; and - Thereby demonstrate the impact of your work. - Audience - department committee, department head, college committee, dean - What might they need to know that is not clear in your CV and teaching portfolio? - First paragraph and last paragraph matter (position your work and key things that you are known for)
+- No More than 5 pages - Use the Candidate Statement to: - Characterize your work - Reflect on what you do and how you do it - Connect with teaching and service dossiers; and - Thereby demonstrate the impact of your work. - Audience - External reviewers, department committee, department head, college committee, dean - What might they need to know that is not clear in your CV and teaching portfolio? - First paragraph and last paragraph matter (position your work and key things that you are known for)

-Section 6: Teaching Portfolio and Resources
+Section 6 (optional): Teaching Portfolio and Resources

+Section 6A:

-Section 6A: Information on Teaching and Mentoring
+Information on Teaching and Mentoring